DavidNash2024/Win32xx/samples/Frame/Readme.txt

 * Use of OpenFile and print dialogs.
 * Responding to frame window messages in CFrame::WndProc
 * Responding to view window messages in CView::WndProc
-* Using the TRACE command to ouput debug text
+* Using the TRACE command to output debug text
 * Saving the frame settings in the registry